mkai5/AutoOmm/README.md

 ## Running the Program

-Simply clone this GitHub repository, compile it from the terminal using a compiler of choice, and run the resulting program.
+Simply clone this GitHub repository, compile it from the terminal using either the included make file (and either the command 'make' or 'make prayer-wheel') or compiler of choice, and run the resulting program.

 ## Versioning

-This is Version 1.0, published on 9.2.2018.
+This is Version 1.1, published on 9.3.2018.
+Version 1.0 was originally published on 9.2.2018.

 ## Authors